GraysonBellamy/pyngb/examples/README.md

-# PyNetzsch Examples
+# pyNGB Examples

-This directory contains comprehensive examples showing how to use PyNetzsch effectively.
+This directory contains comprehensive examples showing how to use pyNGB effectively.

 ## Available Examples